Monsignor Kevin Sullivan, host of JustLove on Sirius XM Radio, The Catholic Channel

 On this week’s show, Monsignor Kevin Sullivan speaks with Thomas Krever CEO of the Hetrick-Martin Institute (HMI) and J. Mark Brinkmoeller Director of USAID Center for Faith Based and Community Initiatives.
 Thomas Krever discusses the services of Hetrick-Martin and how it cares for at-risk and fringe-youth populations.
 J. Mark Brinkmoeller discusses how the Center for Faith Based and Community Initiatives aims to end poverty and promote civil society and security.

-On this week's show, hear Monsignor Kevin Sullivan speaks with Margaret Martin, the Supervising Attorney of Catholic Charities Community Service's Unaccompanied Minors Program and its response to the recent border crisis.
+On this week's show, hear Monsignor Kevin Sullivan speak with Margaret Martin, the Supervising Attorney of Catholic Charities Community Service's Unaccompanied Minors Program and its response to the recent border crisis.
 Also on the show is Hosffman Ospino, Assistant Professor of Theology and Education at Boston College, School of Theology and Ministry.
 On the show they discuss the emergence of multicultural parishes and how parishes are adjusting to in the increase of Hispanic parishioners.

 On this episode, Msgr.
 Sullivan speaks with Candida Moss, Professor of New Testament and Early Christianity, Department of Theology at the University of Notre Dame.
 Also on the show is Elvis Garcia Callejas, , Catholic Charities Community Services Case Manager of the Unaccompanied Minors Program of New York.

 Recent Episode 6/10/14 - Tangled Thread & Father's Day